material-components/material-components-android/docs/components/Slider.md

 `android:labelFor` so that screen readers announce that `TextView` refers to the slider.

+The minimum touch target size of the thumb is 48dp by default.
+If a different size is needed, please set `minTouchTargetSize` in the style or the layout.

 ### Adding/removing the value label

 By default, the slider will show a value label above the thumb when it's